 The Brandwein Institute hosted the Dedication Ceremony for the Brandwein Nature Learning Preserve on October 8, 2012.
 Over 90 people attended, listened to remarks by local and national dignitaries, and viewed the unveiling of the dedication plaque.
 Following the ceremony, guests walked the trails with Brandwein Institute Guides.
 See press release.

 Lesson plans and skill-building activities, aimed at the middle grades level, have been developed by outstanding science teachers who are Brandwein Fellows.
 The activities may be used by teachers visiting the learning preserve with their students or by teachers in other parts of the country who have access to outdoor field study.

-Arthur Morris is 2013 Brandwein Lecturer
+David Sobel is 2014 Brandwein Lecturer

 Terry Ippolito Receives Brandwein Medal